jsvigneshkanna/tailwind_ui_components/README.md

 Buy us coffee or tea or even a book at [buymeacoffee 🍵](https://www.buymeacoffee.com/jsvigneshkanna?new=1)

 # Contributors 🎉
-These people are sole backbone for this software
+These people are sole backbone for this software.
+Want to get place in below hall of fame? join our community

 <a href="https://github.com/jsvigneshkanna/tailwind_ui_components/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=jsvigneshkanna/tailwind_ui_components" />